MicrosoftDocs/win32/desktop-src/ICS/inetfwv6mgr-logfilepath.md

 ---
 title: INetFwV6Mgr LogfilePath property
 description: A read/write property that specifies the path of the file that is used to record logging information.
-For example, dropped packets and connection creation and teardown. ms.assetid: '6a392133-93aa-41b2-a427-35df9afe2e52'
+For example, dropped packets and connection creation and teardown. ms.assetid: 6a392133-93aa-41b2-a427-35df9afe2e52
+keywords:
+- LogfilePath property ICS/ICF
-keywords: ["LogfilePath property ICS/ICF", "LogfilePath property ICS/ICF , INetFwV6Mgr interface", "INetFwV6Mgr interface ICS/ICF , LogfilePath property"]
+- LogfilePath property ICS/ICF , INetFwV6Mgr interface
+- INetFwV6Mgr interface ICS/ICF , LogfilePath property
 topic_type:
 - apiref
 api_name: